tatianapassali/topic-controllable-summarization/methods/embedding-based/README.md

 *NOTE: Currently, the only model that is supported for summarization with topic embeddings is BART-large.
 You can adjust the architecture of other Transformers models similarly with [modelling_bart.py](modelling_bart.py) file to add topic embeddings.*

 Note that this code requires a topic-assigned document collection in order to successfully fine-tune BART-large for topic-controllable summarization.
-The dataset that is used for this work uses as a basis the  CNN/DailyMail and can be found on [datasets directory](data/topic_dataset/topic_embeddings).
+The dataset that is used for this work uses as a basis the  CNN/DailyMail and can be found on the data directory.
 We use the version 3.0.0. of CNN/DailyMail as provided from [Hugging Face hub](https://huggingface.co/datasets/cnn_dailymail).

 For more information about the dataset creation, you can read our paper.